lemuelkumarga/titanic/README.md

     members.

-  - <span class="hl">Title</span>: Masters (5 years old on average) and Miss-es (22) tend to be younger than Mr (32) and Mrs (36).
+  - <span class="hl">Title</span>: Masters (5 years old on average) and Misses (22) tend to be younger than Mr (32) and Mrs (36).

-  - <span class="hl">ConfirmedAdult</span>: This is a new category created just to predict the age.
-Assuming that there are negligible intergenerational families in Titanic (i.e. an individual having both parents and children), we know that having more than 2 parent-children relationships strongly implies an individual is a parent (since a child can have a maximum of 2 parent relationships).
+  - <span class="hl">ConfirmedAdult</span>: This is a new category created just to predict age.
+Assuming that there are no intergenerational families in Titanic (i.e. an individual having both parents and children), we know that having more than 2 parent-children relationships strongly implies an individual is a parent (since a child can have a maximum of 2 parent relationships).
-    Such individuals are what we tag as ConfirmedAdults.
-These passengers are 9 years older on average than the rest of the passengers.
+    These individuals are what we call
+    <span class="hl">ConfirmedAdults</span>.
+Such passengers are 9 years
+    older on average than the rest of the passengers.

-  - <span class="hl">FamilySize</span>: Based on Insight 4, we know that a larger family size implies a higher probability of being a child (or in other words, a younger age).
+  - <span class="hl">FamilySize</span>: Based on Insight 4, we know that a larger family size implies a higher probability of being a child.
     In fact, the correlation between age and family size is modest at -30%.

-We will use ANOVA regression to predict Age based on the factors above.
-ANOVA regression is similar to a linear regression, with the added capability of regressing over categorical variables.
+<a data-toggle="popover" title="ANOVA Regression" data-content="A regression similar to the standard linear regression, with the added capability of having categorical values as independent variables.">ANOVA
+regression</a> will be used to predict Age based on the factors above.

-Listed below is the summary of the ANOVA regression.
+Listed below is a summary of the regression.

 ``` r
 appendConfirmedAdult <- function(data) {